-What is Bitcoin, exactly?
-How revolutionary is it and where does it derive its value?
-More than a simple investment, Bitcoin is a store of value for the digital age.
-It is important to educate and inform yourself about the asset in question, beyond the search for a return on investment.
+What is Bitcoin?
+How is Bitcoin used and where does it derive its value?
+More than a simple investment, Bitcoin is a decentralised currency for the digital age built on a distributed ledger called a blockchain.
+It is important to educate and inform yourself about Bitcoin, beyond the search for a return on investment.

 According to Wikipedia: